 If a brand decides to sell in China, they are then required by law to have their cosmetics tested on animals.
 This is because the Chinese authorities require all foreign cosmetics to be tested on animals, which is contributed partially by the fact that China does not have any legal animal welfare laws.

 Have any cruelty-free brands had their cruelty-free status revoked?

 There have been several cases where a cruelty-free brand has had its cruelty-free status revoked upon deciding to move into the Chinese market.
-More recently, these brands include the likes of Burt’s Bees, NARS, Nudestix, Eve Lom, Foreo and By Terry.
-In some cases, the brand is owned by a parent company that tests on animals.
-Burt’s Bees, for instance, got bought over by Clorox, who encouraged Burt’s Bees to start selling in China.
-Because of this, Burt’s Bees has had its Leaping Bunny certification revoked, and is no longer considered a cruelty-free brand.
+In some cases, the brand is owned by a parent company that tests on animals, and is hence encouraged to follow suit.

 Is there any hope that the Chinese authorities will change its regulations?

 YES!
 There is always hope!
 This brings me to the European ban of animal testing and marketing.

 Cruelty Free International, the coordinators of the Leaping Bunny Program, have been the main organisation behind the European ban of animal testing and marketing.
 After campaigning against animal testing for twenty years, the European parliament agreed that animal testing and marketing is completely unnecessary, and hence Europe took the landmark movement to ban the horrible practice in March 2013.